Is your inflammatory personality elevating your C-reactive protein and setting you up for chronic disease?

 Chronic inflammation in your body is caused by lifestyle choices that are harmful to you.
 For reasons not always clearly known, but understood from the last decade of research studies, unhealthy lifestyle habits are the single most important reason chronic inflammation exists.
 Over time, these behaviors cause undue stress on your body that it can no longer handle and dis-ease is created.

 The first creator of chronic inflammation is chronic and exhaustive exercise.
 This is not your everyday garden variety.
 It is exercise that is performed to extreme fatigue on a regular basis without rest and recovery days in-between.
-I discuss this phenomenon in my articles on Exercise Bulimia and Aerobic Exercise.
-Simply stated, exercise that causes undue stress on your body is no longer healthy, but in fact, detrimental.

 The second creator of chronic inflammation, as evidenced by C-reactive protein is Stress, with a capital "S." Leading an inflammatory lifestyle where you are always putting out the fires, will lead you down the path to chronic disease.

 The third creator of elevated levels of C-reactive protein is simply aging.
 Bummer.
 More reason than ever to keep your healthy lifestyle habits intact!